tldr-pages/tldr/pages/linux/lid.md

 > On Fedora and Arch Linux, the binary name `lid` is taken by another program.
 See `tldr libuser-lid`.
 > More information: <https://example.org/>.

-- This page is currently a redirection stub:
+- This page is currently a redirection stub (if you are familiar with this version of this command, please open a pull request!):

 `tldr libuser-lid`